Considerations for deciding how to monitor remote Windows data

 - It scales well in large environments and is easy to install.
-You can install it manually, with either a Microsoft deployment tool like System Center Configuration Manager (SCCM) or a third party distribution solution such as Puppet or IBM BigFix.
+You can install it manually, with either a Microsoft deployment tool like System Center Configuration Manager (SCCM) or a third party distribution solution such as Puppet.

-After you install a universal forwarder, it gathers information locally and sends it to a Splunk deployment.
+After you install a universal forwarder, it gathers information locally and sends it to .
 You tell the forwarder what data to gather either during the installation process or later, by distributing configuration updates manually or with a deployment server.
-You can also install add-ons into the universal forwarder.
+You can also install add-ons on the universal forwarder.

 There are some drawbacks to using the universal forwarder, depending on your network configuration and layout.
-See "Forwarders versus remote collection through WMI" in this topic.
+See Splunk forwarders versus WMI in this topic.

 The WMI framework lets the Splunk platform collect virtually any kind of data from remote Windows machines.
-In this configuration, Splunk Enterprise runs as a user that you specify at installation (or later on, in the Services control panel.
+In this configuration, the Splunk platform runs as a user that you specify at installation or later on, in the Services control panel.
 For more information, see Choose the Windows user Splunk Enterprise should run as in the Installation Manual.

-- Gives Splunk Enterprise as much access to the network as the specified account has for remote access.
+- It gives the Splunk platform as much access to the network as the specified account has for remote access.

-- Lets indexers collect data from remote Windows machines across the enterprise and place that data into a central repository.
+- It lets indexers collect data from remote Windows machines across the enterprise and place that data into a central repository.

-- Is ideal for small to medium-sized networks with at least one indexer in each network segment
+- It is ideal for small to medium-sized networks with at least one indexer in each network segment.

 Also, while Active Directory (AD) monitoring does not use WMI, it has the same authentication considerations as data inputs that do use it.
-For information on how Splunk Enterprise monitors AD, see Monitor Active Directory in this manual.
+For information on how the Splunk platform monitors AD, see Monitor Active Directory in this manual.

 Considerations for getting data over WMI

-When collecting remote Windows data over WMI, consider the following:
+When collecting remote Windows data over WMI, take into account the following considerations:

 Authentication for remote Windows data

 Windows requires authentication for remote operations.
-Failure to understand how Splunk Enterprise interacts with Windows over the network can lead to suboptimal search results, or none at all.
-This section provides guidelines on security for collecting remote Windows data.
+Failure to understand how the Splunk platform interacts with Windows over the network can lead to suboptimal search results or no results at all.

-When you install Splunk Enterprise, you can specify that it run as the Local System user, or another user.
+When you install the Splunk platform, you can specify the Splunk platform to run as the Local System user or another user.
 This choice has ramifications for both installation and data collection.
 For more information, see Choose the Windows user Splunk Enterprise should run as in the Installation Manual.

-The user you tell Splunk Enterprise to run as determines the kind of data it can retrieve from remote machines.
+The user you tell the Splunk platform to run as determines the kind of data it can retrieve from remote machines.
 To get the data you want, you must provide an appropriate level of permission to this user.

-In most cases, configure the Splunk Enterprise user account with "least-permissive" access to the data sources you want to collect.
+In most cases, configure the Splunk platform user account with least-permissive access to the data sources you want to collect.
 This means you must do the following:

-- Adding the user to various domain security groups.
+- Add the user to various domain security groups.

-- Making changes to the access control lists of various AD objects, depending on the data sources you need to access.
+- Modify the access control lists of various AD objects, depending on the data sources you need to access.

-If your AD domain security policy enforces password changes regularly, you must also:
+If your AD domain security policy enforces password changes regularly, you must also do the following:

-- Confirm that either the Splunk Enterprise user password never expires, or that you manually change the password before it expires, as defined by the password policy.
+- Confirm that either the Splunk platform user password never expires, or that you must manually change the password before it expires, as defined by the password policy.

-- Restart Splunk services that run as that account on all hosts in your network, once you change the password.
+- Restart the Splunk services that run as that account on all hosts in your network once you change the password.

 You must also give this account the "Deny log on locally" user rights assignment in Local Security Policy to prevent the user from logging in interactively to workstations.
-This method gives you more control and is more secure than handing out domain administrator access.
+This method gives you more control and is more secure than giving domain administrator access.

 Monitor network bandwidth usage closely, especially in networks with slow or thin WAN links.
 For this reason alone, universal forwarders are a better choice for large remote data collection operations.

 Disk bandwidth is a concern as well.
-Anti-virus scanner drivers and drivers that intermediate between Splunk Enterprise and the operating system should always be configured to ignore the Splunk Enterprise directory and processes, regardless of the type of installation.
+Always configure antivirus scanner drivers and drivers that intermediate between the Splunk platform and the operating system to ignore the Splunk platform directory and processes, regardless of the type of installation.